hai-vr/documentation/docs/products/starmesh/operators/transfer-blendshape.md

 You may choose to increase or decrease the search limit and see how it affects the quality of the transfer.

+#### Inverse

+If *Inverse* is checked, the selected meshes will bind to the source mesh as if the blendshape was applied in the source mesh, and the generated blendshape will be the inverse.

+For example, this might be used to create a flat chest blendshape on a costume that was designed to only support larger chests; but the results may vary.

 #### Multiplier

-You can multiply the effect of the transferred blendshape beyond its intended value.
+You can multiply the effect of the transferred blendshape beyond its intended value, by setting the *Multiply* value to any value greater than 1, such as `1.2`

 For values between 0.0 and 1.0, you should use *Shape Default Weight* instead.